sweattep/modern_quotes/README.md

 >It's not a complex thing to do what's right.
 Look, if I love you as I love myself, I'm not suicidal.
 If I harm you, I've harmed myself because you are a part of me.

+>Lots of us manage to exist for years without ever sinning against society, but we sin against loveliness every hour of the day.

 >Stop trying to be liked by everybody.
 You don't even like every body.

 >Without sales the entire business model is an exercise in frustration